 One essential component in successfully treating substance abuse is ensuring that an addict has a strong support system of people rooting for their sobriety.
 Our addiction group therapy sessions allow residents to process their issues together, share their collective experiences, and support one another through the process of recovery.
-Residents at Summit Malibu attend three dynamic group therapy sessions daily, though the focus of each group therapy session is hand-picked to provide residents with the tools necessary for them to continue their commitment to recovery upon completion of their stay with us.
+Residents at Summit Malibu attend three dynamic group therapy sessions for drug addiction daily, though the focus of each group therapy session is hand-picked to provide residents with the tools necessary for them to continue their commitment to recovery upon completion of their stay with us.

 In addition to group processing, our program also implements Cognitive Behavioral Therapy (CBT) in our group therapy for drug addiction, which helps residents understand the thoughts and feelings that influence their behaviors.
 Our techniques allow residents to better evaluate a stressful situation, so they can objectively process what is occurring rather than letting their emotions control their decisions.